MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 }
 ```

-    PS: the className will be encoded. as part of bundling our app, vite take all css modules and creat unique css classes for us to not worry about name clashes.
+    PS: the className will be encoded. as part of bundling our app, vite take all css modules and create unique css classes for us to not worry about name clashes.

 # CSS-in-JS

-The idea of Css-in-js is that we can write all the styles of the components next to it's definition in a Js or Ts file.
+The idea of CSS-in-Js is that we can write all the styles of the components next to its definition in a Js or Ts file.

 Some Benifits of that: